fun-with-serverless/building-serverless-using-iac/docs/aws-sam/schedule-message.md

 Stop reinventing the wheel.
 AWS Lambda Power Tools is a suite of utilities for AWS Lambda functions that makes it easier for developers to follow best practices for tracing, structured logging, custom metrics, and more.
 You can find more details [here](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/)
 #### Principle of Least Priviliged Access - Take 2
 There may be instances where AWS SAM doesn't supply the exact IAM policies you require.
 In such situations, it becomes necessary to formulate your own policy.
 For our specific scenario, we need the `PutObjectTagging` permission to write an S3 object tag.
 Unfortunately, AWS SAM doesn't offer this particular policy.
 The only available option is the `S3FullAccessPolicy`, which is excessively broad for our needs.

+## Exercies
+* Add Lambda Power Tools and replace the existing log statements with those provided by Power Tools.
+* Why did we choose to structure the DynamoDB table the way we did?
+* Replace the `DynamoDBWritePolicy` policy with a manually defined policy that only allows the `dynamodb:PutItem` operation.
+??? tip
+    1. Each policy has a strict structure; adhere to it.
+    2. Define `Effect`, `Action` and `Resource`